-Japan’s Kashiwazaki-Kariwa nuclear station has escaped major damage from the earthquake that hit it on 16 July 2007.
-A follow-up fact-finding mission by IAEA in February 2008 reported "no significant damage" to safety equipment.
+Japan’s Kashiwazaki-Kariwa nuclear station is the largest rated nuclear power station in the world.
+It escaped major damage from the earthquake that hit it on 16 July 2007.
+A follow-up fact-finding mission by IAEA in February 2008 reported ‘no significant damage’ to safety equipment.

-Kashiwazaki-Kariwa is the world's largest rated nuclear power station.
-With seven reactors generating 8,212MW, the station, owned and operated by the Tokyo Electric Power Company (TEPCO), can provide electricity to 16 million households.
+With seven reactors generating 8,212MW, the station owned and operated by the Tokyo Electric Power Company (TEPCO) can provide electricity to 16 million households.

 The 4.2km² site is located in the Niigata Prefecture city of Kashiwazaki and the town of Kariwa, approximately 135 miles north-west of Tokyo, on the coast of the Sea of Japan.

-Kashiwazaki-Kariwa is also the world’s fourth largest electric-generating station behind three hydroelectric plants: Itaipu on the Brazil-Paraguay border, Three Gorges Dam in China and Guri Dam in Venezuela.
+Kashiwazaki-Kariwa is the world’s fourth-largest electric-generating station behind three hydroelectric plants, including Itaipu on the Brazil-Paraguay border, Three Gorges Dam in China and Guri Dam in Venezuela.

-Like all power plants in Japan, Kashiwazaki-Kariwa was built to strict earthquake-resistance standards.
+Similarly to all power plants in Japan, Kashiwazaki-Kariwa was built to strict earthquake-resistance standards.
 However, the 2007 earthquake caused the plant to leak radioactive substances into the air and water.
-The plant, which has been operating since 1985, was closed until safety checks following the earthquake were completed.
+The plant, which had been operating since 1985, was closed until safety checks following the earthquake were completed.
 The plant was reopened in May 2009.

 Kashiwazaki-Kariwa has seven conventional nuclear reactors, each with an average output of 1,067MW and a power rating of 1,100MW.
-Work on the first reactor began in 1980, which came on line in 1985.
-The last came into operation in 1994.
+Work on the first reactor began in 1980, which came online in 1985.
+The last one came into operation in 1994.

-In 1996 Kashiwazaki-Kariwa became the first plant in the world to use an advanced boiling water reactor (ABWR) for commercial use.
-The ABWR, designed by General Electric, is a Generation III reactor and has an average output of 1,315MW and a power rating of 1,356MW.
+In 1996 Kashiwazaki-Kariwa became the first plant in the world to employ an advanced boiling water reactor (ABWR) for commercial use.
+The ABWR designed by General Electric is a Generation III reactor and has an average output of 1,315MW and a power rating of 1,356MW.

 Another ABWR was opened in 1997.
 All reactors use low-enriched uranium as nuclear fuel.

-In 2002, the reactors were shut down after data from the plant was found to have been deliberately falsified.
+In 2002, the reactors were shut down after data from the plant was found to be deliberately falsified.
 Units 1 to 3 were taken offline for the whole of the 2003 fiscal year.

 Japan sits on top of four tectonic plates and is one of the world’s most earthquake-prone countries.
 As a safety measure, four storeys of the plant’s foundations are fixed underwater into a layer of sturdy bedrock and sand.

-Kashiwazaki-Kariwa withstood the tremor well – all the reactors continued to work as normal during the quake, although one was forced to close during an aftershock when a trip signal was activated.
+Kashiwazaki-Kariwa withstood the tremor well.
+All reactors continued to work as usual during the quake, although one was forced to close during an aftershock when a trip signal was activated.

-In July 2007 another earthquake struck Niigata.
+In July 2007, another earthquake struck Niigata.
 Measuring 6.8 on the Richter scale, the quake killed 11 people, left 1,000 injured and destroyed 300 buildings.
-It significantly exceeded the level of seismic activity for which the plant was designed and, this time, Kashiwazaki-Kariwa didn't hold up so well.
+It significantly exceeded the level of seismic activity for which the plant was designed and, this time, Kashiwazaki-Kariwa did not hold up so well.

-The Seismic Guide, revised in September 2008, states that it is not advisable to continue operations at the nuclear power plant located at the Kashiwazaki-Kariwa site.
-This is because the equipment and facilities, including the reactor pressure vessel, the reactor internals, piping, and the containment vessel have exceeded the elasticity limit due to the earthquake force.
-It is said that minimal operation of these equipments may lead to plastic deformation, a condition where cracks may occur.
+Revised in September 2008, the Seismic Guide states that it is not advisable to continue operations at the nuclear power plant located at the Kashiwazaki-Kariwa site.
+This is because the equipment and facilities, including the reactor pressure vessel, the reactor internals, piping and the containment vessel exceeded the elasticity limit due to the earthquake force.
+It is said that minimal operation of the equipment may lead to plastic deformation, a condition where cracks may occur.

-Despite all these controversies, the plant gained approval for a restart.
+Despite all the controversies, the plant gained approval for a restart.

 Despite TEPCO reportedly wanting to re-open Kashiwazaki-Kariwa the day after the earthquake, the Trade Ministry and the Mayor of Kashiwazaki ordered the plant to remain closed until the relevant safety checks could be completed.